jackdb/jackdb-heroku-plugin/README.md

 ## Is it secure?

-All network transfers are done over SSL and the encryption key to decrypt your data source config is not persisted anywhere on the server.
-See [here][JackDB Security] for more details about how JackDB handles security.
+All data transfer is done using SSL and the encryption key to decrypt your data source configuration is not persisted anywhere on the JackDB server.
+See [here][JackDB Security] for more on how JackDB handles security.

 ## Why does it say my token is expired?

-The connection tokens expire after a couple minutes (currently 5) and the server rejects connection attempts for expired tokens.
+The connection tokens expire after a couple of minutes (currently five) and the server rejects connection attempts for expired tokens.
 If you receive this error then try running the plugin command again and it should work.

 ## License
 The source code for this plugin is released under the MIT license.
 See the file LICENSE.